9 R Interfaces

 Extensive linear algebra tools are contained in the libraries numpy and scipy.

-Basic Python mathematical operators are generally (but not always) identical to R. For instance, note that for exponentiation ** is used instead of ^ (Table 9.5).
+Basic Python mathematical operators are generally (but not always) identical to R. For instance, note that for exponentiation ** is used instead of ^ (Table 9.9).
+This convention is also used by several other programming languages, including Fortran.

 Operator Operation To find We type